Magneet/Horizon_Rest_API_Python/vmware_horizon.md

     `get_farm(self, farm_id: str) ‑> dict`
     :   Gets the Farm information.

         Requires id of a RDS Farm
         Available for Horizon 7.12 and later.

+    `get_farm_installed_applications(self, farm_id: str) ‑> list`
+    :   Lists the installed applications on the given farm.

+        Requires id of a RDS Farm
+        Available for Horizon 7.12 and later.